brain-bbqs/pose-estimation-task-force/README.md

 As such, we are carefully planning each stage as limited, achievable steps, which will gradually accumulate the capabilities of the system.
 We thus state the following milestones with expected deliverable dates and subtasks.

+### All Phases

-Dataset-specific RAG-style methods will be assessed and used throughout each phase.
+- Dataset-specific RAG-style methods will be assessed and used throughout each phase.
-Individual models will be trained per video and per dataset of consistent videos.
+- Individual models will be trained per video and per dataset of consistent videos.
-Mixtures of experts will be made across datasets.
+- Mixtures of experts will be made across datasets.
-Long-running cumulative models will be trained continuously over the entire collection.
+- Long-running cumulative models will be trained continuously over the entire collection.

-### Phase 1 (December 2026)
+### Phase 1a (December 2026)

 - Collect a centralized collection of videos with top-down or bottom-up fixed camera field of views of caged rodents.
 - Transcode all videos in the collection to a common physical or coordinate space.
 - Work with the scientific community to define rigorous, well-documented, and anatomically justified standard skeleton definitions (at both coarse- and fine- levels of detail).
-- Label 1,000,000 frames from the standard transcoding of the data collection using the standardized collection.
+- Release beta version of the web-based crowd-sourced labeler for training frames, which reads from the transcoded videos on EMBER and writes all annotations back to designated datasets on EMBER.
+This labeler is restricted only to the standardized skeletons approved by the consortium.
+  - Set up video tagging layer for admins.
+  - In order to ensure consistent labeling practices, establish certification protocols for users per node as defined for the standardized skeleton.
+  - Enforce regular consistency checks over time for certified labelers to prevent stylistic drift.
+  - Set up backend compute for model training per video, dataset, and model type (DLC/SLEAP/LP/etc.).
-- Offer automatically generated ethogram methods from the inferred pose series for each model.
+  - Automatically generate version-controlled inferences for each video for each trained model.
-  - Ideally, also compare to some manually annotated ethograms for ground truth benchmark comparison.
+  - Create a dashboard for benchmarking and comparing model performance based on inference output.
+  - Recruit an army of data annotators to reach the milestone of Phase 1b.

+### Phase 1b (March 2027)

+- MILESTONE: Reach 1,000,000 labeled frames available on EMBER.
+- Assess the capabilities of one-shot transformers with this scale of training data.

 ### Phase 2 (June 2027)